den-materials/terminal-basics-navigating-the-filesystem/readme.md

 ### Customizing the path

 You can add folders in the $PATH by adding in the `.bash_profile` config file.
-If you open you terminal config file, you’ll see a line looking like:
+If you open `.bash_profile` in Sublime, you may see a line looking like:

 ```bash
 export PATH="/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:~/bin:$PATH"